lagbolt/library/TechServices.md

 Where does Inter-Library Loan go?
 It's under "Visit".
 Information about the Bookmobile?
 It's under "Visit".
 Newsletters?
 Ditto.
 These don't seem natural to me.

 But it doesn't matter what I think, or how I would re-organize this menu bar.
 What matters is how easy the library patrons in Frederick find it — particularly new patrons, patrons that speak languages other than English, or patrons using screen readers.
 This is a UX/UI question that you might address using [card sorting](https://en.wikipedia.org/wiki/Card_sorting), for example.
-Whatever techniques you use to improve the patron experience, this is not a trivial amount of work, so it fits well within the context of a three-year plan.
+Whatever techniques you use to improve the patron experience on the web site, this is not a trivial amount of work, so it fits well within the context of a three-year plan.

 ### Online Documentation